- Wills & Estate Planning

 If you have a self-managed super fund (“SMSF“), you can ensure that the rules of the fund allow you to make a BDBN.

 We can assist you with establishing and managing a SMSF.

 There is no better time than now to plan for your future.
 With professional planning and expert advice, you can easily address all your estate planning needs in a quick and effective manner.

 Q&S understand the pressures that arise from planning for your future and aim to limit any confusion throughout the process.
 To assist you to make sense of it all, our expert will and estate planning lawyers have compiled a glossary of commonly used terms.
 Access the glossary here.

 How We Can Help

 Q&S’s expert wills and estate planning lawyers are experts across the range of wills and estates.
 Q&S’s expert lawyers will work comprehensively to ensure all your estate planning needs have been addressed, answer any questions you have so you understand the legalities and importance of the estate planning documentation, and provide superior support from a dedicated lawyer, from the first phone call to finalising your estate planning.

-Q&S’s expert wills and estate planning lawyers are available at any of Q&S’s seven office locations.
+Our expert wills and estate planning lawyers are available at any of our local offices.